 Search

 Have you ever noticed a white, powdery residue left on brickwork?
-This is known as efflorescence, and can be a more serious problem than simply being an eyesore.
+This residue is known as efflorescence and can be a more serious problem than simply being an eyesore.
 Commonly caused by water infiltration, efflorescence can lead to deterioration, crumbling, or spalling, requiring additional brick repair and unwanted costs to your building restoration project.
+As masonry restoration experts in Massachusetts, our team at Abbot Building knows how to prevent efflorescence and remove it from brickwork.

-The powdery appearance of efflorescence is due to its composition of soluble salts and minerals left after the water from infiltration has evaporated.
-When these compounds make their way into the interior of the structure is when the costly damage and deterioration occurs.
+Efflorescence occurs when water penetrates brick.
+The powdery appearance of efflorescence is due to its composition of soluble salts and minerals left after the water evaporates.
+When these compounds penetrate the interior of the structure, they can cause more damage than changing the appearance of the brick.

-Efflorescence can also be removed with chemical cleaners.
-Since many chemical cleaners can be highly acidic, brick should be immediately washed with clean water to prevent the possibility of erosion and additional damage.
+Chemical cleaners can also remove efflorescence.
+Because many chemical cleaners are highly acidic, we wash the brick with clean water after use to prevent erosion and additional damage.

 Proudly Serving